Saeed1989/react-context-store/README.md

 How To Build a Redux-Like Store With React Context and Hooks

+Use Context and Hooks for global state management.
+Implement authentication using global state.
+Configure routing with public and private routes.

 ## Available Scripts

 In the project directory, you can run: